mtab3000/stonks/README.md

     git clone https://github.com/veebch/stonks
     sudo reboot

-Install the modules needed to run this code, using pip and apt-get:
+This will reboot the pi.
+Reconnect to the pi and install the modules needed to run this code, using pip and apt-get:

     python3 -m pip install --upgrade pip
     python3 -m pip install -r requirements.txt